 - Make examples of saturation levels through colour mixing exercises.

 - Designing and painting a small abstract painting.

 - Examples of popular artists work will be shown

 Still Life – 2.
 Understanding ground colours.

-?
-Using knowledge from previous lessons to paint a still life in chromatic gray from complimentary colours.
+- Using knowledge from previous lessons to paint a still life in chromatic grey from complementary colours.